 Upon completion of the experience, visitors will have the opportunity to earn a letter of completion and, depending on their performance during the program, a letter of recommendation from their preceptor.

-To participate in a hands-on clinical experience, applicants must be currently enrolled in medical school or, if they have already graduated, they must have a passing USMLE Step 1 score.
+To participate in a hands-on clinical experience, applicants must be enrolled in medical school and graduates must have a passing USMLE Step 1 score.
 Medical graduates who have not taken or passed this portion of the USMLE are not eligible for hands-on experiences.
 If these individuals still want to secure a clinical experience, they may opt to apply for an observership.

 Often, physicians and students will engage in Q&As after seeing patients.
 Observerships are a convenient, non-invasive glance into the everyday lives of American doctors and medical practices.